 2) Hire for job fit first, culture fit second.

-Every good human resources professional knows that if you were to leave hiring solely up to the CEO, you would end up with a staff that is almost unilaterally the same.
-Having staff that is like-minded and interested in the longevity of your company is a good thing, right?
+Every good human resources professional knows that if you leave hiring solely up to the CEO, you will end up with a staff that is almost unilaterally the same.
+Having staff that is like-minded and interested in the longevity of your company is a good thing.
 It can be, but CEOs are also in charge of setting the tone for the entire company.
-Which means that diversity is often the mother of creativity.
-It is up to cooperation between your hiring managers and your human resources people to find the people who fit the position first, and potentially your culture second.
+This means that diversity is often the mother of creativity.
+It is up to cooperation between your hiring managers and your human resources people to find the people who fit the position first and potentially your culture second.
 Why?
 Because the more you diversify your company culture from the top down, the more your people will be open to new ideas and innovations.
 This circles back to the idea of training that includes strong mission statements and company values.
-Even if a new hire is a little bit different from your current team, if you set clear company policies, you garner the expectation that everyone will be operating under the same set of rules.
-This way you diversify within an existing structure and innovate within a given set of rules.
+Even if a new hire is slightly different from your current team, if you set clear company policies, you garner the expectation that everyone will be operating under the same set of rules.
+This way, you diversify within an existing structure and innovate within a given set of rules.

 3) Listen to your people.

-One of the biggest reasons why an employee may leave a job is that they feel undervalued, and that their voice is not heard.
-Of course, every company has the squeaky wheel employee that never seems satisfied with anything, we agree that there are more effective ways to deal with those types of people.
-Those specific people should not deter you from keeping a listening ear open for your employees who do good work on a consistent basis.
-Train your management to keep there doors open to your people so that your employees feel like their ideas and contributions are valued within the company structure.
+One of the biggest reasons why an employee may leave a job is that they feel undervalued and that their voice is not heard.
+Of course, every company has a squeaky wheel employee who never seems satisfied with anything; we agree that there are more effective ways to deal with those types of people.
+Those specific people should not deter you from keeping a listening ear open for your employees who do good work consistently.
+Train your management to keep their doors open to your people so that your employees feel like their ideas and contributions are valued within the company structure.

 4)Â Good company culture starts from the top down.

 The job of Human Resources is to take care of your people, from payroll to compliance.
-If your human resources department is weak or non-existent, you leave your employees without proper channels to express concerns or feelings of discomfort within the work place.
-There is also a certain level of security that comes with knowing exactly who writes your paycheck, where you stand with PTO and benefits, etc. Your human resources department is also responsible for writing and administering things like an employee handbook.
-Make your HR department be a key player in how your company runs, and you can see growth, and financial gain.
+If your human resources department is weak or non-existent, you leave your employees without proper channels to express concerns or feelings of discomfort within the workplace.
+There is also a certain level of security that comes with knowing who writes your paycheck, where you stand with PTO and benefits, etc. Your human resources department is also responsible for writing and administering an employee handbook.
+Make your HR department a key player in your company’s operations.